jvm269/EnergyVisualization/README.md

 You will be able to navigate the charts my year, state or energy source We will try to work with either the JS libraries of Apex or Victory along with d3 for visualization.
+We will use flask to serve our data to the homepage

 Our data can be found HERE: https://www.eia.gov/opendata/bulkfiles.php